-Rear shoulder belt comfort guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
-When installed on a shoulder belt, the comfort guide positions the belt away from the neck and head.
-There is one guide for each outboard passenger position in the rear seat.
+This vehicle may have rear shoulder belt comfort guides.
+If not, they are available through your dealer/retailer.
+The guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
+When installed and properly adjusted, the comfort guide positions the belt away from the neck and head.
 Here is how to install a comfort guide to the safety belt: